Online communities such as Flickr can be a great place for encouraging and fostering personal and career growth for photographers.

-As a photographer it can be hard to find people close to you with whom you can have immediate access to and learn from.
-Yes, there are great photographers everywhere but it is challenging to get to know them and get access to their work whenever you feel like it.
+For beginner photographers, it can be hard to meet other photographers who are already successful.
+Certainly, there are great photographers everywhere.
+But it is challenging to get to know them and have access to them whenever you need it.

 I started getting into photography around 2006.
 I didn’t personally know a single photographer at that time.
-That’s when I discovered social media, primarily Flickr.com in 2007.
-After I made my photos, I eagerly uploaded them to Flickr to share them with other photographers.
-I joined groups, engaged with people, left comments, emailed and did all of the fun things Flickr had to offer for aspiring and professional photographers.
-It was in that community where I first learned a lot about photography and how I could improve my images.
+Then in 2007, I discovered social media, primarily Flickr.com.
+After taking my photos, I would eagerly upload them to Flickr to share them with other photographers.
+I joined various groups, engaged with people, left comments, and emailed.
+I tried all of the fun things Flickr had to offer for aspiring and professional photographers.
+It was in that community that I first learned a lot about photography and how I could improve my images.
 Several of the people I interacted with on Flickr are now friends on Twitter and Facebook as well.

 The Power of Online Photography Communities

-A part of the power that Flickr plays in the lives of photographers is that it gives every person an opportunity to “go “public” with their image.
-That helps validate their work and shape each person’s visual identity online.
-The fact that people know others will see their work, gives it more emotional power, making the experience of photography more real (Suler, 2008).
+Part of the power that Flickr provides to photographers is they give every person an opportunity to “go “public” with their image.
+According to John Suler, this helps validate their work and shape each person’s visual identity online.
+The fact that people know others will see their work, gives it more emotional power.
+This makes the experience of photography more real.

-Flickr is no longer the most popular image sharing community, though it has had a profound impact on the social media world.
-Nowadays there are other popular photo sharing communities like Facebook, Instagram, Imgur, DeviantArt, and many others.
-All of these sites provide people great opportunities to connect with photographers that can inspire and encourage them.
+Flickr is no longer the most popular image-sharing community.
+Though it has had a profound impact on the social media world.
+Nowadays there are other popular photo-sharing communities like Facebook, Instagram, Imgur, DeviantArt, and many others.
+All of these sites provide people with great opportunities to connect with photographers who can inspire and encourage them.

 You don’t have to be a photographer to join an online community.
 There are online communities for all types of hobbies and interests.
-Being a part of these communities will have a huge impact on how much you learn about and grow with your hobby or craft.
+Being a part of online communities impacts what and how much you learn about your hobbies or passions.